- Accident date

-On 11 December 1999, the Maltese tanker, Erika, laden with 31,000 tonnes of heavy fuel oil (n°6), en route from Dunkirk (France) to Livorno (Italy) in very rough sea conditions (westerly wind, force 8 to 9, with 6 m swell), was faced with structural problems off the Bay of Biscay.
-After sending an alert message, then proceeding to transfer cargo from tank to tank, the captain informed the French authorities that the situation was under control and that he was heading to the port of Donges, at reduced speed.
+On 11 December 1999, the Maltese tanker, Erika, laden with 31,000 tonnes of heavy fuel oil (n°6), was en route from Dunkirk (France) to Livorno (Italy) when it was caught in very rough sea conditions (westerly wind, force 8 to 9, with 6 m swell).
+After sending out an alert message, then proceeding to transfer cargo from tank to tank, the captain informed the French authorities that the situation was under control and that he was heading to the port of Donges, at reduced speed.

-On the 12, at 6:05 am he sent a Mayday: the ship was breaking in two.
+On 12 December, at 6:05 am he sent out a Mayday: the ship was breaking in two.
 A rescue operation was immediately launched and the crew was winched to safety by French Navy helicopters, backed up by Royal Navy reinforcements, in extremely difficult conditions.
-The Erika split in two at 8:15 am (local time) in international waters, about thirty miles south of Penmarc'h (Southern Brittany).
-The quantity of oil spilt at that time was estimated between 7,000 and 10,000 tonnes.
+The Erika split in two at 8:15 am (local time) in international waters, some thirty nautical miles south of Penmarc'h (Southern Brittany).
+The quantity of oil spilt at that time was estimated at between 7,000 and 10,000 tonnes.

-The bow sank the following night, a small distance away from the place where the ship had broken up.
-The stern was taken in tow by the salvage tug Abeille Flandre on 12 December, at 2:15 pm, to avoid it drifting towards the French island of Belle-Ile, and it sank the following day at 2:50 pm.
+The bow section sank the following night, a small distance from where the ship had broken up.
+The stern was taken in tow by the salvage tug Abeille Flandre on 12 December, at 2:15 pm, to prevent it from drifting towards the French island of Belle-Ile.
+It sank the following day at 2:50 pm.
 The two parts of the wreck ended up 10 km apart from each other, 120 m deep.

-The Polmar Sea Plan was implemented on December 12 at 6 pm by the Atlantic maritime Prefect.
+The Polmar Sea Plan was activated on 12 December at 6 pm by the Maritime Prefect for the Atlantic.
 The following day, the French Navy placed two deep sea support vessels equipped for pollution response on stand-by, to intervene as soon as the weather conditions would allow.
-They also opened discussions about funding from the Bonn Agreement Member States, a mutual assistance agreement between North Sea countries.
+They also opened discussions to mobilise the resources of Bonn Agreement Member States.

-The Biscay Plan, a bi-lateral agreement for mutual assistance between France and Spain (signed on the 7th of December 1999), was activated on 19 December at 4 pm.
+The Biscay Plan, a bi-lateral agreement for mutual assistance between France and Spain (signed on 7 December 1999), was activated on 19 December at 4 pm.

 The first incidences of the oil on the coast were noticed in Southern Finistère 11 days after the accident, on 23 December.
 Scattered landings continued the following days, hitting the islands of Groix and Belle-Ile on 25 December, and the Vendée region, north of the island of Noirmoutier, on 27 December.
 Owing to rough weather conditions (wind over 100 km/h, blowing perpendicular to the coast) and very high tide coefficients, the pollution was thrown up very high on the foreshore, reaching the top of cliffs exceeding 10 metres.